Using Liquibase and Docker

 represents the Liquibase properties file, run the following command:

-docker run --rm -v c:\projects\my-project\src\main\resources:/liquibase/changelog liquibase/liquibase
+docker run --rm -v c:\projects\my-project\src\main\resources:/liquibase/changelog liquibase

---defaultsFile=/liquibase/changelog/liquibase.properties update
+--defaults-file=/liquibase/changelog/liquibase.properties update

 Drivers and extensions

-files to your classpath setting.
+and add JAR files to your classpath setting.

 Example